 The Māori health plan includes objectives around establishing an environment that supports cultural safe care through learning and support.
 There is an annual education and training schedule being implemented.
-The education and training schedule lists compulsory training which includes cultural awareness training.
-This includes staff completing a cultural competency.
-External training opportunities for care staff include training through Te Whatu Ora- Te Matau a Māui Hawke's Bay and hospice.
+The education and training schedule lists compulsory training, including (but not limited to) falls, abuse and neglect, dementia, behaviour management, continence, cultural awareness, and fire and emergency training This includes staff completing a cultural competency.
+There are external training opportunities for care staff, including training through Te Whatu Ora -Waikato and hospice.

-Staff are encouraged to participate in learning opportunities that provide them with up-to-date information on Māori health outcomes and disparities, and health equity.
+Staff participate in learning opportunities that provide them with up-todate information on Māori health outcomes and disparities, and health equity.
 Staff confirmed that they are provided with resources during their cultural training and sharing information.
-Māori staff also shares information and whakapapa experiences to learn about and address inequities.
+Māori staff also share information and whakapapa experiences to learn about and address inequities.